-Question Number The cative content quality of written communication will be assessed in this wer (strands i, ii and iii) 8 (c) AO1 Othe main reasons include: it may cause problems choosing a religious place to marry it may cause conflict about the religious upbringing of the children it may cause divisions within/between families it may cause anxiety about what will happen after death er approaches are possible and must be marked according to the lls.
-If you are unsure of the validity of an answer, it must be sent to Level Mark 0 No rewardable material.
-Level 1 1-2 Little understanding of the issue shown, typically by: Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief reasons or a developed reason.
+Question Number Indicative content The quality of written communication will be assessed in this answer (strands i, ii and iii) 8 (c) AO1 The main reasons include: it may cause problems choosing a religious place to marry it may cause conflict about the religious upbringing of the children it may cause divisions within/between families it may cause anxiety about what will happen after death Other approaches are possible and must be marked according to the levels.
+If you are unsure of the validity of an answer, it must be sent to review.
+Level Mark Descriptor 0 No rewardable material.
+Level 1 1-2 Little understanding of the issue shown, typically by: giving a brief reason not explaining but only describing the issue.
+The answer is likely to be in basic English.
+The skills needed to produce effective writing will not normally be present.
+The writing may have some coherence and will be generally comprehensible, but lack both clarity and organisation.
+High incidence of syntactical and/or spelling errors.
+Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief reasons or a developed reason.
 The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
 The range of skills needed to produce effective writing is likely to be limited.
 There are likely to be passages which lack clarity and proper organisation.
 Frequent syntactical and/or spelling errors are likely to be present.
 Level 3 5-6 A more developed understanding of the issue is shown typically by: using three brief reasons or a fully developed reason or two reasons with one developed.
 The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
 The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
 Some syntactical and/or spelling errors are likely to be present.